buildstar-online/demo-room/README.md

 # Demo Room

-A demo space for playing with real-time global-illumination in Unity3D.
+A space for playing with real-time global-illumination in Unity3D.

-consists of:

 - 3D environement w/ colliders
 - HDRP lighting setup w/ light and reflection probes